MarcusAichmayr/elementary_vectors/README.md

 ## Description

-a SageMath package to work with elementary vectors (circuits and cocircuits of a matrix)
+SageMath package for elementary vectors (circuits and cocircuits of a matrix)

 ## License